 I have undertaken various DECD leadership scholarships to enhance my leadership experience.

 I have diverse experience in the Primary sector in Category 1 – 7 schools across South Australia.
 My university qualifications include a Bachelor Degree in Education (Junior Primary/Primary)

 My main areas of support within the school community include supporting students with learning difficulties/disabilities, students who are assessed as Gifted and Talented and coordinating the school’s data, to be used by teachers to enhance students’ learning outcomes.

 I believe creating a classroom that is a safe learning environment which supports students emotionally, physically and socially allows for students to become successful risk takers and positive global citizens.

 Building effective working relationships with all stakeholders is a key element of my pedagogical beliefs.

 Wellbeing Leader & Performing Arts Teacher

-This will be Kim Copeland’s first year at Rose Park Primary School and she is looking forward to the challenges and successes that lie ahead.
-Kim is also excited to be contributing to both the overall Wellbeing of the school community and adding further value to the schools already successful Performing Arts Program.
+Kim Copeland took on the role of Wellbeing Leader at Rose Park Primary School in 2018, and she enjoys the challenges and successes that this role brings.
+Kim is excited to be contributing to the overall Wellbeing of the school community and also adding further value to the schools already successful Performing Arts Program.

 Kim strongly believes that student resilience and wellbeing are essential for both academic and social development and that these elements play a significant role in all children’s education.
 For the previous 3 years she has worked as both a Student Wellbeing Leader and a Senior Leader in Student Wellbeing and Engagement.
 Throughout her time in these roles she lead and participated in various training and development courses including many on Positive Psychology and Positive Education.
 She was also fortunate enough to attend and study at the renowned Geelong Grammar where she was able to experience firsthand world leading practices of wellbeing and an approach that she will leverage off and apply at Rose Park Primary School.